xycabcd/jpm/README.md

 Usage can be mostly seen in command line help.
 Please note that the commands have very different usage than the original ones.
 So please read the help carefully.

+The `--verbose, -v` flag is the only flag that can be passed globally and affect subcommands.
+The `--version, -V` and `--help, -h` only works without subcommands.
+The rest only work with subcommands.
+Currently, the subcommands have no help flag, but passing a `--help` is an illegal usage and will still trigger help.

 JPM supports a `@filename` argument file option, similar to what `java` command provide.
 For it's usage, please see https://picocli.info/#AtFiles

 JPM will read some settings in the MavenUserHome directory (default of `~/.m2`), and download artifacts to `[MavenUserHome]/repository`.
 If you want to change where that directory is located, use the `-H` option or set `JPM_HOME` environment variable.
 Other than that, JPM will (probably?) not touch anything else on your system.